 Why the incremental approach?
-Consider the following, attributed to Brian W. Kernighan:

-Debugging is twice as hard as writing the code in the first place.
+Consider the following, attributed to Brian W. Kernighan: in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

 This means that any attempt to optimize the production of code should place at least 66% of its emphasis on optimizing the debugging process, even at the expense of increasing the time and effort spent coding.
 Incremental coding and testing is one way to optimize the debugging process, at the expense of some increase in coding effort.
 Paul uses this approach because he rarely has the luxury of devoting full days (let alone weeks) to coding and debugging.